 Herrmann Reserve and Herrmann Tract

-Acquired by the Purdue Research Foundation on June 1, 2012 in accordance to Eugenia Ann Herrmann’s last will and testament.
-It was Eugenia’s desire that her 134 acre farm (the Herrmann Reserve) be used for educational purposes in the Purdue Forestry and Natural Resources Department.
-She desired the property to be used to as a nature reserve with an emphasis on a reforestation program.
-She further desired that her additional 80 acre property (the Herrmann Tract) be used to support efforts on the Herrmann Reserve.
+The Herrmann Reserve was donated by Eugenia Ann Herrmann as part of her final will to use the location for educational purposes in the Purdue Forestry and Natural Resources Department.
+She desired the property to be used as a nature reserve with an emphasis on reforesting the land.
+She further desired her 80-acre property, known as the Herrmann Tract, to be used to support the Herrmann Reserve efforts.

-In accordance with Eugenia’s desires, Purdue FNR has embarked on a journey to return the Herrmann Reserve to more natural state.
-Efforts are being made to convert tillable acres into tree plantings and native warm season grass plantings while providing significant opportunities for extension education and research.
-The Herrmann Tract is being managed by the Davis Purdue Agricultural Center to pursue agricultural research opportunities while providing financial support to the Herrmann Reserve.
+Both of these properties are located in the Central Hill Plain natural region in Jay County.
+Since Purdue acquired the land, there has been a valiant effort to convert tillable acres into tree plantings and native warm season grass plantings.
+Along this journey, has come opportunities for extension education and research.
+The Herrmann Tract is being managed by the Davis Purdue Agricultural Center to pursue research opportunities while providing financial support to the Herrmann Reserve.

 Property Statistics